TurcoRiccardo/ARC_AGI/README.md

 ## Requirements
 - numpy
 - matplotlib
-- arc-py: (https://github.com/ikamensh/arc-py) Used to convert the original .json files to numpy arrays, view them with matplotlib.
+- arc-py: (https://github.com/ikamensh/arc-py) Used for the datasets and view them with matplotlib.
+- tqdm

 ## Description
 The ARC-AGI (Abstraction and Reasoning Corpus - Artificial General Intelligence) benchmark is a dataset created by François Chollet to test AI's ability for abstract reasoning.
 It consists of a series of tasks based on colored grids, where the AI must infer rules and transformations from a few examples without explicit instructions.